 Not long thereafter, he met Jade’s mom and had a one-night stand.
 These two things are very much connected and that’s all I’ll say to avoid any further Kampon spoilers.

-Watch Kampon on Netflix now!
+Watch Kampon on Netflix!

 Kampon was directed by King Palisoc who also wrote the screenplay with Dodo Dayao.
 I can’t help but feel this movie had the potential to be better, but it would’ve required both some rewriting and tighter editing.
 The good story is there, but just not told in the best way.
 For me, anyway.